 - Duty to repair discovered defects.
 If a property owner discovers any new defects, he or she has a responsibility to make repairs in a timely manner.
-Landowners have a legal duty to act as a reasonable and prudent person would in the same situation.
+Landowners have a legal duty to act as reasonable and prudent people would in the same situation.

 - Duty to warn of dangerous defects.
 Defects that may not be obvious to the average person require warnings such as signs posted on the property.
 Examples are wet floor signs after mopping or no diving signs at a shallow swimming pool.